jericson/jericson.github.io/_posts/2015-05-18-downvotes.md

 Downvotes _also_ hurt.
 But in my (somewhat limited) experience, extra downvotes hurt less and less.
-More importantly, they cause me to make a calculation: do I still think my post is worth risking more downvotes or do have I changed my mind?
+More importantly, they cause me to make a calculation: do I still think my post is worth risking more downvotes or have I changed my mind?
 For instance, a few years ago on our Skeptics site I answered the question
 "[Is there any verifiable historical and/or scientific evidence that Moses lived?](http://skeptics.stackexchange.com/a/4112/3252)"
 I get a downvote every six months or so and each time I reconsider my